opengeospatial/T17-API-D168/README.md

 Install pystac with the validation optional requirement (e.g. pip install pystac[validation]) as these schemas are used

-### Install pygeometa from the Pixalytics repository, so the updates implemented for this activity are accessible
+### Install pygeometa

+This implementation uses the version from the Pixalytics forked repository, so the that specific version needs to be installed:

 `python -m pip install git+https://github.com/pixalytics-ltd/pygeometa.git@t17-rcatalog`